leandroBorgesFerreira/LoadingButtonAndroid/README.md

   - Really simple to use.
   - Makes your app looks cooler =D

-You can check how this library was implemented here: https://medium.com/p/9efee6e39711/
+You can check how this library was implemented here (Old version): https://medium.com/p/9efee6e39711/

 ## Contents